flexn-io/create/docs/docs/tutorials/advanced/navigation.md

 ```
 ## Web navigation

 Web navigation is very different than others.
-Since it does not utilize react-navigation but instead of it's based on next.js navigational paradighms.
+Since it does not utilize react-navigation but instead of it's based on next.js navigational paradigms.
 As you can see there is no single file which would define how navigation structure for the web looks like.
 Instead of that we're folders structure itself which in next.js is definition of the page.

 Let's create a files as following.